What is renters liability insurance?

-Suppose you're held liable after a guest falls down your stairs, or your child accidentally throws a football through a neighbor's window.
-Or imagine you cause a kitchen fire in the home you're renting.
-Liability coverage may help protect a renter in situations such as these.
-Liability coverage typically starts at $100,000, says the III, with higher limits available.
+Suppose you're found liable after a guest falls down your stairs.
+Or, what if your child accidentally throws a football through a neighbor's window?
+Or, imagine you cause a kitchen fire that damages the home you're renting.
+Personal liability coverage may help protect a renter in these types of situations.
+Injuries to people or damage to their property must be accidental and unintentional.

-Renters who seek additional liability coverage may benefit from a personal umbrella policy (PUP).
-PUP coverage typically begins after the limits of the underlying policy have been reached, helping provide greater liability protection.
+Renters who seek additional liability coverage beyond their renters insurance policy limits may benefit from a personal umbrella policy.
+Umbrella insurance coverage typically begins after the limits of the underlying policy have been reached, helping provide greater liability protection.

-No — and that’s a common misconception, says the III.
-That’s why many landlords require tenants to show proof of renters insurance before leasing to them, or require them to sign documents indicating they understand their landlord’s insurance policy doesn’t cover tenants.
+In short, no. Landlord insurance policies do not offer protection to tenants living in an apartment or house.
+That's why many landlords require tenants to show proof of renters insurance before leasing to them.
+Some landlords may even require tenants to sign documents indicating they understand their landlord's insurance policy doesn't cover them.

-Liability coverage may help protect renters in a number of situations.
-Talk to a local agent to learn more about liability protection for renters and to choose the coverage that's right for you.
+Renters liability coverage may help protect renters in a number of situations.
+Find an agent to learn more about liability protection for renters and to choose the coverage that's right for you.